-1st Offense 2nd Offense 3rd Offense 4th Offense Zero on assignment; parent contacted 0 "F" for the course; loss of credit; parent contacted
+1st Offense 2nd Offense 3rd Offense 4th Offense Opportunity to redo assignments for full credit.
+Zero on assignment; parent contacted Zero on assignment; parent contacted; ISS "F" for the course; loss of credit; parent contacted

 CHEATING

 Reproducing (copying or sharing) another person's assignment or test is considered cheating.
 It is also considered cheating if you allow another student to copy your work.
 All cheating will result in a zero for the work and parents will be notified.
 Repeat offenses will result in disciplinary actions.